TRADE FACILITATION: AGREEMENT

 What are the arrangements for depositing a valid instrument of acceptance?

-Model instrument of acceptance back to top
+Model instrument of acceptance

 For the Protocol Amending the WTO Agreement Establishing the World Trade Organization, done at Geneva on 27 November 2014